mdxtoc/qtpi/docs/QKD_results.md

 (If you are reading the html version of this note, and the non-ASCII symbols like &rarr; &radic; and so on look funny in your browser, make sure it knows it's reading a UTF-8 file.
 I had that problem too.)
+(I've deleted the html version of this file because git's rendering of this file is superior to an html browser's.
+So it's available at

+    github.com/mdxtoc/qtpi/blob/master/docs/QKD_results.md

+But if you are reading this then you already know that ...)

 # Experiments with QKD